Livewire Forms

 php please livewire-forms:component ContactForm

-Livewire Forms is smart enough to autoload custom components by matching the class name with the form's handle.
-The following example will look for a App\Livewire\ContactForm.php
+Custom components are autoloaded by matching the class name with the form's handle.
+In the example below, it will try to load the App\Livewire\ContactForm.php

 <!-- Antlers -->